ZL-Audio/zl-audio.github.io/content/en/plugins/zlcompressor/installation.md

 - fix plugin crashes when it does not have UI preset folder permission
 - fix incorrect rms display
+- fix displayed values when they are close to zero
-- fix incorrect copy/paste filters from ZL Equalizer
+- fix incorrect copy/paste from ZL Equalizer 2
 - improve DSP performance

 Other Changes